-Kasper Joseph Kfoury was born and raised in Lawrence, MA to Lebanese immigrant parents, Joseph and Azizy Kfoury.
+Kasper Joseph Kfoury was born and raised in Lawrence, MA to Lebanese immigrant parents, Joseph E. Kfoury and Azizy (Samaha) Kfoury.
 He was predeceased by his brother Louis J. Kfoury and leaves his sister, Rose Sabbagh and brother, George J. Kfoury and his wife Barbara.

 A 1940 graduate of Lawrence High School, Kasper enlisted in the U.S. Coast Guard in 1942 and served his country during World War II as a Petty Officer - 2nd Class.
 While stationed in Brooklyn, NY he became an instant leader among his fellow servicemen when visiting British allies on leave boasted that their country had it over ours because through their royalty they had a king and we didn’t.
 After the cheers of the Brits settled, Kasper coolly retorted to the visitors, “Well, in this country an ace beats a king every time.”
 After the thunderous cheers of the Americans, thereafter, while serving his country, he was fondly referred to as Ace.